 Many marketers develop campaigns based on intuition.
 Guerrilla marketing campaigns fit this mold.
 A marketer believes, based on experience or a “gut” feeling, that a stunt might work, and they invest time and money to execute it.

-In contrast, marketing as a science looks to optimize campaigns and marketing tactics to maximize returns on investment.
+In contrast, marketing as science looks to optimize campaigns and marketing tactics to maximize returns on investment.
 It has become easier and more practical to apply science to marketing because marketing technology has exploded.
 For example, smart companies routinely A/B test landing pages in an effort to optimize conversions.

 A number of years ago, for example, major publishers were losing print subscribers and wanted to find ways to convert print subscribers into digital subscribers.
 Many experimented with the decoy effect, also called the asymmetrical dominance effect.
 The decoy effect occurs when people tend to have a change in preference between two options when a third, asymmetrically dominated option is presented.